Sushi-lovers-Ironhack/Sushi-lovers/README.md

 - User can confirm the contents of the order (add/remove products)
 - User can order the products on the cart
 - User can see the update the status of the order
+- User recive and accept/deny msg about own order
 - User can confirm the product has been received
 - User can see previous orders
 - User can reorder from past orders